 Measured in horsepower, the power is a very important thing and it’s a good idea to check it out when you decide to buy a wood router.
 The highest rated routers usually have 2 horsepower or above which means a lot of torque and these are usually used for cutting a lot of wood and harder essences as well.
 If what you need to cut is lighter, you can just pick something under the 2 horsepower mark and it will get the job done.

-There are two major types of bases for the wood routers, you have the fixed base and the plunging one.
+There are two major types of bases for the best wood routers, you have the fixed base and the plunging one.
 If you just want to edge wood or draw a small pattern on it, a fixed base will do the trick.
 But if you want to go deeper or even penetrate the wood, you will need a plunging base connected to your router.
 Luckily, most of the modern routers will offer you both base types at what can be considered a decent price.

 Different Types of Grip